-Records.
-Two sorts of record structures appear in the address book schema.
-The simplest records, like the one for organization data (orgname [V], orgunit [V]), have a fixed set of mandatory fields.
+Records Two sorts of record structures appear in the address book schema.
+The simplest records, like the one for organization data (orgname[V],orgunit[V]), have a fixed set of mandatory fields.
 Given two trees representing such records, the synchronizer aligns the common fields, which are all guaranteed to be present, and synchronizes the nested data one level down.
 It never reaches a schema domain conflict at the root of a tree representing such a record.
 Other records, which we call sparse, allow some variation in the names of their immediate children.
 For example, the contact schema uses a sparse record to represent the structure of each entry; some fields, like org, may be mandatory or optional (depending on the presence of other fields).
-As we saw in the preceding section, on some inputs-namely, when the updates to the replicas cannot be combined into a tree satisfying the constraint expressed by the sparse record schema-the synchronizer yields a schema conflict but preserves the sparse record structure.
+As we saw in the preceeding section, on some inputs-namely, when the updates to the replicas cannot be combined into a tree satisfying the constraint expressed by the sparse record schema-the synchronizer yields a schema conflict but preserves the sparse record structure.

-Lists.
-Lists present special challenges, because we would like the algorithm to detect updates both to elements and to their relative position.
+Lists Lists present special challenges, because we would like the algorithm to detect updates both to elements and to their relative position.
 On lists, our local alignment strategy matches up list elements by absolute position, leading to surprising results on some inputs.
 We illustrate the problem and propose a more sophisticated encoding of lists that reduces the chances of confusion.

 On many runs of the synchronizer, updates to lists can be successfully propagated from one replica to the other.
-If either replica is identical to the archive, or if each replica modifies a disjoint subset of the elements of the list (leaving the list spine intact), then the synchronizer merges the changes successfully.
+If either replica is identical to the archive, then the algorithm trivially copies all of the changes from the other replica.
+Or, if both replicas are not equal to the archive but each replica modifies a disjoint subset of the elements of the list (and leaves the spine of the list intact), then the synchronizer can merge the changes successfully.
 There are some inputs, however, where synchronizing lists using the local alignment strategy and simple cons cell encoding produces strange results.
-Consider a run on the following inputs: o = [Liz; Jo], a = [Jo] and b = [Liz; Joanna].
-Considering the changes that were made to each list from a high-level-a removed the head and b renamed the second element-the result calculated for b' is surprising: [Jo; Joanna].
+Consider a run of the synchronizer on the following trees: o = [Liz; Jo], a = [Jo] and b = [Liz; Joanna].
+Considering the changes that were made to each list from a high-level-a removed the head and b renamed the second element-the result calculated for b' is somewhat surprising: [Jo; Joanna].
 The algorithm does not recognize that Jo and Joanna should be aligned.
 Instead, it aligns pieces of the list by absolute position, matching Jo with Liz and nil with [Joanna].